TheTechnicBoy/Create-Wells/README.md

 # Create Wells

-This mod adds wells to Minecraft, enhancing the exploration and crafting experience.
+This mod adds wells to Minecraft, enhancing the exploration and fluid generation experience.
 It is an extension and adaptation of cubicoder's Well Mod, which you can find [here](https://github.com/cubicoder/Well-Mod).

 ## Features
 - **Custom Recipes**: Create your own recipes for wells using datapacks.